 Simple English definitions for legal terms

-Read a random definition: good time
+Read a random definition: spontaneous declaration

 Conditional use zoning is a type of zoning where a property owner can only use their land for a specific purpose if they meet certain conditions set by the local government.
 This is also known as contract zoning.
 For example, a property owner may be allowed to build a gas station on their land only if they agree to install certain safety features and limit the hours of operation.